DataDog/hiring-engineers/answers.md

+# Prerequisites - Setup the environment

+I decided to spin up a linux VM using vagrant.

 # Collecting Metrics:
 * **Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.**